aink-news/aink-news.github.io/src/pages/about.md

 ---
 layout: ../layouts/default.astro
-title: 'AInk News – About'
+title: "AInk News – About"
-activePage: 'about'
+activePage: "about"
 ---

 # About